 Entering Pittsburgh via the Fort Pitt Tunnel has been dubbed, “The best way to enter an American city,” by The New York Times – and we wholeheartedly agree!
-Driving east on Interstate 376, the city is nowhere in sight before entering the tunnel, which passes through Mount Washington and is only a half mile long.
-However, at the tunnel’s exit, visitors are practically on top of the city with a picture-perfect Pittsburgh skyline view.
+Driving east on Interstate 376, it’s difficult to imagine you’re about to enter a major metropolis.
+However, at the tunnel’s exit, visitors are practically dropped on top of the city and greeted with an impressive Pittsburgh skyline view.

-Pro Tip: Hopefully, the route you took into the city was through the Ft.
+Pro Tip: Hopefully, your route into Pittsburgh was through the Ft.
 Pitt Tunnel, but if not, don’t fret.
 Simply cross over the Fort Pitt Bridge to the first viewpoint.
-The experience is not as dramatic as driving through the tunnel, but the vantage point is still great!
+While not as dramatic as driving through the tunnel, the vantage point is still great!

 Dating to 1877 and listed on the National Register of Historic Places, the Duquesne Incline is a Pittsburgh must-see!

-The funicular – which has an 800-foot-long track and an elevation gain of 400 feet – was built to alleviate the steep uphill climb from the city to the top of Mount Washington (then called Coal Hill).
+The funicular – which has an 800-foot-long track and an elevation gain of 400 feet – was built to alleviate the steep uphill climb to the top of Mount Washington (then called Coal Hill).

 Although the popularity of automobiles rendered the incline obsolete, local residents rallied to save it from destruction.
-Today, the Duquesne Incline is still in operation – and riding to the top is one of the fun things to do in Pittsburgh.
+Today, the Duquesne Incline is still in operation – and riding to the top is one of the fun things to do in Pittsburgh, PA.